 Treat symptomatically.
-Aspiration into the lungs may cause chemical pneumonitis.
+Aspiration into the lungs may result in chemical pneumonitis.
 Dermatitis may result from prolonged or repeated exposure.

-High pressure injection injuries may require surgical intervention and possibly steroid therapy to minimise tissue damage and loss of function.
-Because entry wounds are small and may not reflect the seriousness of the underlying damage, surgical exploration to determine the extent of involvement may be necessary.
+High pressure injection injuries require surgical intervention and possibly steroid therapy to minimise tissue damage and loss of function.
+Because entry wounds are small and do not reflect the seriousness of the underlying damage, surgical exploration to determine the extent of involvement may be necessary.
+Local anaesthetics or hot soaks should be avoided because they can contribute to swelling, vasospasm and ischaemia.
+Prompt surgical decompression, debridement and evacuation of foreign material should be performed under general anaesthetics, and wide exploration is essential.

+There may be a risk to health where low viscosity products are aspirated into the lungs following vomiting, although this is uncommon in adults.
+Such aspiration would cause intense local irritation and chemical pneumonitis.
+Children, and those in whom consciousness is impaired, will be more at risk.
 Emesis of lubricants is not usually necessary, unless a large amount has been ingested, or some other compound has been dissolved in the product.
 If this is indicated, for example, when there is rapid onset of central nervous system depression from large ingested volume - gastric lavage under controlled hospital conditions, with full protection of the airway is required.
 Supportive care may include oxygen, arterial blood gas monitoring, respiratory support, and, if aspiration has occurred, treatment with corticosteriods and antibiotics.
 Seizures should be controlled with Diazepam, or appropriate equivalent drug.